huuhait/xnt-core/docs/src/user-guides/managing-secret-seeds.md

 ## New Secret Seed

-By default, `neptune-core` will read the wallet file.
+By default, `xnt-core` will read the wallet file.
 If none exists, it will generate one and populate it with a random secret seed.

-To generate a new secret seed and `wallet.dat` without starting `neptune-core`, use the CLI: `> neptune-cli generate-wallet`.
+To generate a new secret seed and `wallet.dat` without starting `xnt-core`, use the CLI: `> neptune-cli generate-wallet`.

 Note that this command does nothing if the wallet file already exists.
 If you want to invoke this command even though a `wallet.dat` file already exists, rename it first.